isc/bootstrap-components-helpers/README.markdown

 `accordion` method options :

-  - `:accordion_id` : when you want more than one accordion on the same page
+  - `:accordion_id` : when you want more than one accordion on the same page.
-  - `:open` : when you want the first pane to be open on load
+  - `:open` : when you want the first pane to be open on load.

 ### Tabs helper: